|Hino, Shiga (日野町; Hino-chō)|

 - Rental bicycles available in front of Hino Station and at the tourist office in central Hino near Okubo.

 Placemarks in Google Maps are in English.
+Click on upper right icon to enlarge.

 |Hinokawa Dam Park||Minami Sanno Matsuri|